 To make a long story short, Excel Communications is still an operating business and is owned by Impact Telecom.
 They do offer partnership programs, which are essentially a cross between multilevel marketing and affiliate marketing.

 You can see more on that development by visiting the company website in the reference section at the end of this post.

 Excel Communications Review

-Looking back on the Excel Communications system for distributors, I would say that for those people who jumped in right at the start-up and worked hard made great money with Excel Communications.
+Looking back on the Excel Communications system for distributors, I would say that for those who got in early, caught the vision, and worked hard, this really paid off well for them.